Israeli defense minister quits over Gaza truce in blow to Netanyahu

 “Lieberman’s resignation is a recognition of the defeat before the growing force of the Palestinian resistance,” said Hamas spokesman Sami Abu Zuhri.
 “It also showed a state of weakness that has overcome the Israelis.”

-Born in the former Soviet Union, Lieberman, who has also held the foreign affairs portfolio, established an electoral base among the votes of fellow Russian-speaking immigrants.
+Born in the former Soviet Union, Lieberman established an electoral base among fellow Russian-speaking immigrants.
 He also counts among his supporters other Israeli Jews who share his suspicions of Israel’s Arab minority or oppose the religious authority and political clout of ultra-Orthodox rabbis.

 Additional reporting by Maayan Lubell and Nidal al-Mughrabi; Editing by Jeffrey Heller, Peter Graff, Richard Balmforth